Every session needs to have a purpose, but does this purpose have to be VO2 Max or lactate threshold training? Can it be to just have fun?

 Why would we limit the purpose of a run to one?
 Surely there should be at least two or three reasons you’re lacing up those shoes and heading out the door.

-As an ultra runner it’s even easier to add more purpose to your easy running.
-Practicing pacing, nutrition, kit, mental strategies or even just enjoying the environment around you will all benefit you on race day.
+As an ultra runner, it’s even easier to add more purpose to your easy running.
+Practising pacing, nutrition, kit, mental strategies or even just enjoying the environment around you will all benefit you on race day.

 The fast stuff

 It can be useful to think of the purposes of your session when planning.
 If you’re a 5000m runner or a marathoner, having multiple purposes in mind will make your training more effective.